yperdana/predicting-used-car-price/README.md

 - Only SUV type
 - Only Mercedes-Bens

-For Filtered data source link: https://docs.google.com/spreadsheets/d/e/2PACX-1vTkbsvshuhRMeir109MvC_3QvbpJwBJkMN9R0KeCWehSzu74CoU29Nlf11klUkdHWfSoH81HHkbxtru/pub?output=csv
+There are csv files above for all SUV cars. but in this case we only use mercedes-bens brand only.
+For Filtered data, we use this link: https://docs.google.com/spreadsheets/d/e/2PACX-1vTkbsvshuhRMeir109MvC_3QvbpJwBJkMN9R0KeCWehSzu74CoU29Nlf11klUkdHWfSoH81HHkbxtru/pub?output=csv